hyprwm/hyprland-wiki/pages/Contributing and Debugging/_index.md

 `~/.config/hypr/hyprlandd.conf` and the logs can be found at `$XDG_RUNTIME_DIR/hypr/[INSTANCE SIGNATURE]/hyprlandd.log`.

+## Nesting Hyprland

+Hyprland can run nested in a window.
+For that, make sure you did the following:

+- built in debug
+- removed all `exec=` and `exec-once=` keywords from your debug config (`hyprlandd.conf`)
+- made sure no keybinds overlap (use a different mod for your keybinds altogether)

 ## LSP and Formatting

 If you want proper LSP support in an editor that doesn't automatically set it